Get Close: REALLY CLOSE!

 Butterfly Lighting and Foot Lighting combined with available lighting

-If you put a light straight above the lens pointing down at a model you will get what we call butterfly shadow under the nose.
-The model needs to be looking straight into the camera and no foot lighting to see this affect.
+If you put a light straight above the lens pointing down at a model, you will get a butterfly shadow under the nose.
+To see this effect, the model must look straight into the camera with no foot lighting.

-In the last photo of my daughter I kept the foot light and the butterfly light the same power and underexposed the overall photo by one stop.
+In the last photo of my daughter, I kept the footlight and the butterfly light the same power and underexposed the overall picture by one stop.

 The Setup